- What other names is Calcium known by?

 - Indigestion.
 Taking calcium carbonate by mouth as an antacid is effective for treating indigestion.

 - High levels of potassium in the blood (hyperkalemia).
-Giving calcium gluconate intravenously (by IV) can reverse hyperkalemia, a condition in which there is too much potassium in the blood.
+Giving calcium gluconate intravenously (by IV) can reverse heart problems caused by hyperkalemia, a condition in which there is too much potassium in the blood.